AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/persisted-queries.md

 >
 >See [Enable Content Fragment Functionality in Configuration Browser](/help/assets/content-fragments/content-fragments-configuration-browser.md#enable-content-fragment-functionality-in-configuration-browser) for more details.
 >
->The **GraphQL Persistence Queries** need to be enabled, for the appropriate Sites configuration.
+>The **GraphQL Persistent Queries** need to be enabled, for the appropriate Sites configuration.

 For example, if there is a particular query called `my-query`, which uses a model `my-model` from the Sites configuration `my-conf`: